Second day of Kavanaugh hearings erupts into tense cross-examination on Mueller, racial profiling

 In an especially combative moment late in the day, Sen. Kamala Harris, D-Calif., pointedly asked Kavanaugh whether he ever had discussed Special Counsel Robert Mueller or his Russia probe with anyone at Kasowitz Benson Torres, the law firm founded by Marc Kasowitz, a former personal attorney to President Trump.

-"I'm just trying to think -- do I know anyone at that firm?"
+"I'm just trying to think -- do I know anyone who works at that firm?"
 Kavanaugh eventually replied.
 "I'd like to know the person you're thinking of ...
 I don't know who works there."

 "How can you not remember whether you had a conversation about Robert Mueller or his investigation with anyone at that law firm?"
-Harris responded, visibly exasperated.
+Harris asked, visibly exasperated.
+"This investigation has only been going on for so long, sir, so please answer the question."

 "I'm not remembering anything like that, but I want to know a roster of people [at the firm]," Kavanaugh said, as a barrage of protesters erupted in a chant of "Answer the question" before being led out by police.

-"I think you're thinking of someone you don't want to tell us about," Harris shot back.
+"I think you're thinking of someone and you don't want to tell us," Harris shot back.

+Utah Republican Sen. Mike Lee interjected briefly to defend Kavanaugh, saying that "this town is full of law firms" and that they "are constanly metastaizing, they break off, they form new firms -- they're like rabbits.
+There's no possible way we can expect this witness to know who populates an entire firm."

 In another dramatic exchange, Sen. Cory Booker, D-N.J., implied Kavanaugh had been open to racial profiling tactics, citing an email exchange between Kavanaugh and a colleague.
-However, Booker did not provide Kavanaugh a copy of the emails to review while questioning him about it, prompting an objection from Utah Republican Sen. Mike Lee, who charged that it was inappropriate to "cross-examine" Kavanaugh about documents that he "can't see."
+However, Booker did not provide Kavanaugh a copy of the emails to review while questioning him about it, prompting another objection from Lee, who charged that it was inappropriate to "cross-examine" Kavanaugh about documents that he "can't see."

 Booker countered that when Democrats received the emails, which he said were titled "racial profiling," they were marked "committee confidential," indicating that they contained sensitive information.